gerdb/tinnitus32/README.md

 f: www.farnell.com / www.newark.com
 d: www.digikey.com

 L1 should be an air-coil with 1mH.
-Eg. 180 windings of 0.25mm wire on a core with 50mm diameter.
+Eg. 200 windings of 0.15mm wire on a core with 40mm diameter.
 ![tinnitus](pics/aircoil.png "tinnitus air coild")
+Use http://hamwaves.com/antennas/inductance.html for other diameters.